HueblerPatricia/LiaScriptTUBAF/PseudocolorsHistograms.md

 --{{0}}--
 You see that there are more bins in the color image's histogram.
 By converting into grayscale some of the colors become very similar grayscale values and end up in the same bin.

-## Pseudocolors
+## Pseudo colors

 --{{0}}--
 Pseudo colors are used to show special aspects of a picture.
 The easiest way to create some pseudo colors is to plot every color layer separately.
 But how do we get single color layers?
+See below.

 ```python
 layer0_img = pictarray[:,:,0]